bcooperstl/advent-of-code-2020/documentation/day17.md

     * Call the display method to dump the space after the cycle
 * Get the count of active cells with the count_active method and return that value

+### Part 2 ###

+Part 2 will use the same Cell structure.
+I will create a Hyperspace class that is like the Space class, but includes 4 dimensions and the same functionality.

 ## Things I learned ##

 Been trying to design the algorith as best as possible.
 Fun challenge with that.
 Deciding the best way to do the resize method.

+### Part 2 ###

+Hoping for a simple converstion from Part 1 to Part 2, with just one extra dimension